iasmina4/sat-solving-algorithms/README.md

 This repository includes three Python-based SAT solvers for CNF formulas: DPLL, DP, and Resolution.

-The **DPLL** solver implements unit propagation and pure literal elimination, and uses a splitting heuristic based on the frequency of literal occurrence to choose which variable to branch on.
-This improves performance by targeting the most "influential" literals first.
+The **DPLL** algorithm automatically assigns values to variables in unit clauses and simplifies the formula by assigning values to pure literals that appear with only one polarity.
+For branching, it selects the first literal found in the first clause.

 The **DP** (Davis–Putnam) algorithm eliminates variables through resolution.
 For each variable, it generates all possible resolvents between clauses containing the literal and its negation, simplifying the formula until it's solved or a contradiction is found.